|Art Gallery||Tons of pics & vids, lots of categories, some fun original pictorials and some full-length TV specials|

 To be honest, I rarely post something unless I believe it's possibly the first time anyone's ever written about it, or from that particular perspective.
-So it's possible that almost every article and comedy post on my Rainy Day site is unique in all the webosphere.
+So it's possible that almost every article on my Rainy Day site is unique in all the webosphere.
 You're welcome to make your own comparisons.
 There are a few posts, however, that kind of stand out.
 If you're looking for something fresh and new, spend a while on this page.

 These should turn your head around a tad:

 Want to play the paranoia game?
-While you're complacently sitting there thinking the biggest governmental or regulatory threat to your life is the increase in prices from the cap-and-trade energy bill, a far greater threat to our actual civil liberties is emerging from the shadows:
+While you're complacently sitting there thinking the biggest governmental or regulatory threat to your life is the increase in prices from Obama's environmental policies, a far greater threat to our actual civil liberties is emerging from the shadows:

 Say, those new tennis shoes of yours sure look nice.
 Do you mind if I weigh them on my new electronic scale to test it out?
 Hey, how come one of them weighs a gram more than the other?

 Of course, if paranoia is your bag, we wouldn't want to leave out…

 If you used to read the blogger TigerHawk, you'll appreciate: